carblue/acos5/info/card_initialization/README.md

 Import a certificate for Your RSA key pair (not yet tested)
 $ pkcs15-init --store-certificate some.cert.pem --auth-id ?? --id ?? --format pem --pin ??

+Besides what You always can do manually with a card with tools like scriptor or gscriptor, referring to secret keys (symmetric or asymmetric algorithm keys), the tandem of `card_initialization.scriptor` and acos5_external driver won't let You get out of the card (export) any secret key material.
+Getting secret key material into the card (import) is limited to symmetric algorithm keys, either by command
+pkcs15-init --store-secret-key   or
+unwrap an AES key into Your card (which was wrapped by one of Your public keys).
+That one (the latter) currently will be stored permanently, though there are plans to allow that temporarily as well (OpenSC has a flag for that: SC_CARD_CAP_ONCARD_SESSION_OBJECTS, since OpenSC version 0.20.0

+The difference is, that with CKA_TOKEN=FALSE (== SC_CARD_CAP_ONCARD_SESSION_OBJECTS enabled) OpenSC won't add an SKDF entry while unwrapping that key, but the driver will still write that key to card.
+That key effectively exists on card until the next symmetric algorithm key import occurs, which will overwrite into the record no. occupied before "temporarily".

 Foresight
 =========